DizManvi/AdobeExtractAPI/README.md

 A file name "merged_table.csv" will be formed which will be containing the extraction done by the API.<br>
 ![image](https://github.com/DizManvi/AdobeExtractAPI/assets/98814117/b639f887-5df3-4da2-8079-6e2f4d205449)

+### Files Description

+##### extracted_tables
+This folder has a json file "structuredData.json" which is the json output of pdf after running code file extracted1.py.
+The subfolders :
+a) tables : Contains extracted data in the form of png and csv.
+b) extracted_tabes2 : Contains files after ruuning code extracted_2.py

+##### merged_table.csv
+This CSV contains the overall data extracted by running the codes.
+This is the main file to merge all the extracted data.

 ### Problems faced
 While programming , test file output1.pdf (from the test files provided) was taken into consideration.